bitwarden/help/_articles/hosting/install-on-premise.md

 By default, Bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
 You should open these ports so that Bitwarden can be accessed from within and/or outside of the network.
 You can choose different ports during installation if you like.

-It you are serving Bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com). *You should configure this domain before beginning your Bitwarden installation.*
+If you are serving Bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com). *You should configure this domain before beginning your Bitwarden installation.*

 Alternatively, if you are only testing you can install Bitwarden to the "localhost" domain.